maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-Creating-url-queries.md

 Let's try working with the NASA API now.
 To do this, first we need to generate our API key by providing our details at [the API home page][nasa-api].
 Once that is done, NASA provide the API key instantly, and send a copy to the email address you provide.

-They helpfully also provide an example of an API query to try, querying the Astronomy Picture of the Day (APOD).
-This shows us that NASA expects the API key to be encoded as a query parameter.
+Let's construct an API query to try, querying the Astronomy Picture of the Day (APOD).
+The first step is to read and understand the API documentation.
+They also provide example queries in which you can see that NASA expects the API key to be encoded as a query parameter.

 ~~~